-The Manhattan Christian College Library, located in Jolliffe Hall, contains over 50,000 volumes, including over 5,000 electronic books, and 3,000 bound and unbound journals.
+The Manhattan Christian College Library, located in Jolliffe Hall, contains over 30,000 volumes and 3,000 bound and unbound journals.
 As a specialized collection, the library is tailored to support a Bible, Theology, and Christian Ministries oriented curriculum.

 Key services to students include electronic interlibrary loan services, a special commentary collection, reference assistance, audio visuals, and photocopy services.
 OCLC online services are available through the library staff.
 This includes cataloging, interlibrary loan searches, and World Cat reference.